Welquer/devops/README.md

-# Ionic Conference Application - just an example used on post graduation DevOps class
+# Ionic Conference Application - just an example used on post graduation DevOps class.